pramttl/pdir/README.rst

     * pdir is essentially a wrapper around the existing *dir* function.
     * I will be trying to add interesting regular expressions support to further filter out pdir results.
-    * Anyone who is interested in the code can see it 'here'_ Its at its very rudimentary stage of development and may be unstable.
+    * Anyone who is interested in the code can see it 'here'_.
+      Its at its very rudimentary stage of development and may be unstable.

 .. _here: https://github.com/pramttl/pdir